 Electric equipment (wire, inverters, batteries, etc.) generates heat when they move or use electrons for some purpose, like converting 12-volt DC to 110-volt AC.
 A wire gets hot the more electrons flow through it (high current) because of resistance.
 They can get very hot, catch fire, and burn your RV to the ground.
 Because of this, we must use the correct type and gauge of wire.

-Selecting the correct wire size for alternator charging your RV house batteries
+Selecting the correct wire size for charging your RV house batteries from the Tow Vehicle

 You can quickly determine what size wire you need using a chart like this.

-As I mentioned, alternator charging your RV batteries on trailers and 5th wheels has unique requirements.
-As you can see from the chart, the length of the wire impacts how much current you can safely carry.
-So to charge your towed RV, you need to increase the gauge of the wire because the length is long.
+As mentioned, using your tow vehicle alternator to charging your RV batteries has unique requirements.
+As you can see from the chart, the length of the wire dramatically impacts how much current you can safely carry.
+So, to charge your towed RV, you need to increase the gauge of the wire because the length is long.
 Running too much current on an undersized wire is dangerous and can cause a fire.

 Determining excess alternator current

-To find this value to engineer your alternator RV battery charging system, you’ll first need to know how big your alternator is.
-You can usually find this with a google search.
+To find this value to design your alternator RV battery charging system, you’ll first need to know how big your alternator is.
+You can usually find this with a Google search.
 We will assume that you have a 125 amp alternator for this example.
 We’ll discuss installing a larger alternator shortly.

 So you will need a clamp-on current measuring voltmeter.
 Be sure that it measures DC.
 You clamp it onto the primary wire *the largest wire on the alternator.
 Make sure the meter is safely away from any moving parts!
 Start the engine and get a baseline measurement.
 It may take a minute or two for the readings to settle because the alternator will be working to recharge the battery from the starter usage.
 It should only take a couple of minutes.
 If it takes longer, it may indicate you have a weak starter battery, and you should investigate it.

 Once the meter settles down, turn the headlights on bright, turn the heater fan on high, etc. Turn on every electrical device and take another reading.
-This is the maximum load of the vehicle.
+This is the maximum load of the vehicle on the alternator.
 Subtract this amount from the maximum alternator rating.
 This gives you how much excess current you have.
 To extend the alternator’s life, limit the total load to 80 to 90% of the alternator’s maximum load.